-UBC Sociology covers a diverse range of research areas that can be categorized by a set of five core research streams.
+UBC Sociology covers a diverse range of research areas that can be categorized by a set of four core research streams.

 Environment & Community

 A central concern with land often defines both environment and notions of community.
 Members of the Environment & Community cluster contribute to an understanding of the relationships between built and human communities within natural environments.
 While the cluster maintains a core focus on environment and community, scholars in this area use their expertise to study a range of subjects including civic engagement in climate action and other social movements, the relationship between land use, community, and policymaking in urban centres and the nature of human-environment relationships.

 Sex, Gender & Sexuality